ldionne/cppnow-2013-d2/4_d2/3_algorithm/3_lock_graph_with_threads.md

             B.lock();
             A.lock();
         });

 ![](https://chart.googleapis.com/chart?cht=gv&chl=digraph {
-    rankdir=LR;
+    graph [bgcolor = transparent, rankdir = LR];
     A->B [label=t1];
     B->A [label=t1];
 })

-The false positive is no more; the cycle is within a single thread and is ignored.

-<!SLIDE graph_example>
+<!SLIDE graph_example source_code_230P>
-.notes One cycle is ignored because it is single threaded, and the other cycle is not ignored, which is good because it represents a potential deadlock.
+.notes The A->B->C cycle with three different threads is a real potential deadlock.
+The other A->B->C with t1, t2, t2 is a false positive and is ignore because t2 appears twice in the cycle.

-And cycles still represent potential deadlocks (if you trust me).
+And cycles still represent potential deadlocks.

     @@@ cpp
         mutex A, B, C;